Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 As a developer, I should create 404.html so that if the user is prompted with a redirect message when landed on a non-existent page.

-As a developer, I should create 403.html so that unauthorised user access geta 'Access Forbodden'.
+As a developer, I should create 403.html so that unauthorised user access get an 'Access Forbodden'.

 As a developer I need to create 500.html so that users gets an option to redirect in case of internal server errors.

 **EPIC 3 - Course**

-As a site user I can read the details os a course so that I can choose to book.
+As a site user I can read the details of a course so that I can choose to book.

 As a Superuser I can create new courses so that I can manage my school courses.